MSD-LASSO/FeasibilityStudies/TdoaSim/README.txt

 High zPlanes introduce significant error for low elevation cases.
 0.32 deg -> 1.8 deg 11/12 It appears as the planes approach infinity, we get better results.

+11/13 The intersection of 2 hyperboloids is a hyperbola.
+If we can find the equation of that hyperbola, we can approximate the line with the hyperbola's asympotote.
+Okay.
+Well fitting a hyperbola to a cloud of points is difficult because it requires a parametric variable, t, which is unknown before solving for the hyperbola.

+Choices moving forward:
+1) figure out how to vary the parametric value variables as well so the parametric fit converges
+2) Consider intersecting 2 Hyperboloids together.
+The result should be 4 solutions, each a quarter of a hyperbola.
+If we can translate the symbolic toolbox output to a hyperbola of the form x^2/a+y^2/b we can get the asymptote line.

 Upcoming Features:
 11/11 Add time difference error functionality to one-sided vs. two-sided Hyperbola.
 If the time difference could be negative, plot the mirror image of that specific hyperbola.
 11/11 Decide how to bound the solution.
 Currently take the 3 closest points -- most of the time.
 Doesn't always work.